inkarkat/vim-UnconditionalPaste/README.md

                             Insert the contents of a register, toggling the case of the first alphabetical character of the first word.
                             Like g~p / g~p, but in insert mode.

+    CTRL-R CTRL-H {0-9a-z"%#*+/:.-}
+                            Query for a combination of UnconditionalPaste
+                            mappings, apply those to the contents of the register, and insert the result.

+    CTRL-R CTRL-H CTRL-H {0-9a-z"%#*+/:.-}
+                            Apply the last queried combination of
+                            UnconditionalPaste mappings to the contents of the register again, and insert the result.

 INSTALLATION
 ------------------------------------------------------------------------------